Hello,

 ...

-Implemented an exsting portfolio optimisation algorithm which uses model predictive control.
+Implemented an existing portfolio optimisation algorithm which uses model predictive control.

 ...

-Google Colab notebook used supplement a lecture I presented to post-graduate students.
+Google Colab notebook used to supplement a lecture I presented to post-graduate students.

 ...